 Tap into other forms of freedom.

 While work from home gave us a taste of life outside the 9-to-5, travel restrictions reminded us that external forces control our movement.
-2020 is the year we challenged norms to achieve a degree of freedom.
+2020 was the year we challenged norms to achieve a degree of freedom.

 Mine new mindsets for fresh business opportunities.